joelbarton-io/launch_school/RB120/assessment_prep/misc/concepts.md

 p joel > rich
 ```
 # modules
+- They are used in two primary capacities.
+One: as namespaces and two: as mixins.
+A module that's being used as a namespace is a container for a bunch of similar, or related classes whereas a mixin is a module that we use to give various classes desired behaviors, access to constants, and other functionality related concerns.
+We mix-in functionality to a class via interface inheritance.
+Modules cannot inherit from other modules nor can be used to instantiate objects.

+- A common visual distinction between the two would be that a mixin module would follow the suffix "-able" naming convention while a namespace's name would typically relate to some shared trait or enclosing purpose that the classes contained therein have.

+### benefits
+- Ruby’s way of implementing multiple inheritance; we can include as many `mixins` as we need

+- if we had two Classes of the same name that were unrelated, we could group these two classes in namespace modules to ensure that we don’t experience any name collisions and improve the organization of our code.

 # method lookup path
 - the ‘path’ Ruby takes while seeking to resolve a method invocation; Ruby searches for a method with the name of the invoked method, first in the class of the object we invoked the method on, then in any modules, then the superclass.

 - important because of method overriding.
 Say we define a method in a class and later include a module into that class that has a method of the same name as the one we defined in our class.
 Now lets say we want to invoke the method defined in the included module.
 Because of the order in which the method lookup path searches, the method we defined in our class will be found first and thus called on our object.
 This was not the desired behavior and underlines the importance or impact that the method lookup path has on our code.
 - also tightly related to polymorphism and inheritance.
 ```ruby